juliahormuth/juliahormuth/README.md

 I have worked with some technologies from NodeJs ecosystems, Typescript, NestJs, microservices and more.

-I'm curious about technologies like Java and also mobile development.
+I'm also curious about technologies like Java and also mobile development.

 Gamer, language student and calisthenics practitioner on my free time :books: :video_game: